The-Extra-Project/Extra_surface_repo/README.md

 The color of the node represents the Spark persistence level.*

-Once this delaunay triangulation is performed, several opperation can be done on it.

 ### Surface reconstruction :
-A distributed surface reconstruction algorithm is implanted based on the Inside/Outside segmentation of the space The goal is to label each tets of the triangulation as Inside or Outside.
+A distributed surface reconstruction algorithm is implanted based on the Inside/Outside segmentation of the space The goal is to label each tetraedron of the triangulation as Inside or Outside.

 ### Architecture
 The following chart shows the workflow of the distributed surface reconstruction algorithm

 ![fig](https://github.com/lcaraffa/spark-ddt/blob/master/doc/workflow_wasure.png?raw=true)
 *Proposed distributed Delaunay triangulation workflow in Spark.
-P^r denotes the input point set, accessible through chunks P^r_k, P_i the tiled point, T^0_i\
- the local triangulation of the tile, S^0_{i ->  all} the first broadcasted point set, S_{i ->  j}^n the point set sent from tile i to tile j, Solid (\
-resp. dashed) red arrows show active (resp. inactive) connections between two tiles.
-C^0_i the finalized cells after the first triangulation and \overline{C}^\infty_i t\
+P^r denotes the input point set, accessible through chunks P^r_k, P_i the tiled point, T^0_i the local triangulation of the tile, S^0_{i ->  all} the first broadcasted point set, S_{i ->  j}^n the point set sent from tile i to tile j, Solid ( resp. dashed) red arrows show active (resp. inactive) connections between two tiles.
+C^0_i the finalized cells after the first triangulation and {C}^\infty_i t\
 he unfinalized cells at the end.
-Dashed boxes denote geometrical processing transformations (e.g. Ins;Simp;Splay  denotes an insertion following by a simplification and s\
-tarsplaying).
-The color of the node represents the Spark persistence level.*
+Dashed boxes denote geometrical processing transformations (e.g. Ins;Simp;Splay  denotes an insertion following by a simplification and starsplaying).
+The color of the node represents the Spark persistence level.

 All the communications between executors are preformed by a streaming architecture scheduled with Spark.
 Data sets are both persisted on memory and disk.
 Large data sets like input point clouds and finalized cells are stored only on disk (green color in figure~\ref{fig:algorithmflow}) and lightweight data sets like simplified triangulation during the iterative scheme that are likely to have multiple I/O are stored both in memory and disk.% (red color in figure~\ref{fig:algorithmflow}).
 In this section, the implementation choices are detailed.
-For implementing, both \CC and Spark are used.
+For implementing, both c++ and Spark are used.
 On a higher level, Spark provides a fault-tolerant and lazy programming language that distributes efficiently the operations on the cluster according to the data location thanks to the use of resilient distributed data sets ($RDD$).

 \paragraph{C++}
-\CC is widely used in computational geometry because of the low-level architecture that allows high speed computational time.
+c++ is widely used in computational geometry because of the low-level architecture that allows high speed computational time.
-Each geometric operation is implemented with a \CC executable leveraging the CGAL library.
-Once a triangulation is computed, the \CC sets are encoded with the \emph{Base64} encoding, consequently, the data integrity is guarantied across transformations.
+Each geometric operation is implemented with a c++ executable leveraging the CGAL library.
+Once a triangulation is computed, the c++ sets are encoded with the \emph{Base64} encoding, consequently, the data integrity is guarantied across transformations.
-%This base64 serialization enables to communicate losslessly with a reasonable overhead between Spark and the \CC executable using the plain standard inputs and outputs.
+%This base64 serialization enables to communicate losslessly with a reasonable overhead between Spark and the c++ executable using the plain standard inputs and outputs.

 %% For a triangulation, it is composed by a vector of double for points coordinate and two vectors of integer for the simplex encoding and the neighbours relations.
-%% In the next \CC call, The stream received by the Spark Scheduler is decoded and the local view of the triangulation rebuilds.
+%% In the next c++ call, The stream received by the Spark Scheduler is decoded and the local view of the triangulation rebuilds.

 \paragraph{Spark}
 The Scala interface of Spark is used for the scheduling process.